 I covered all the nastiness that has been going on recently in my Editorial from Friday night, so I won’t dwell on that.
 I think the big news from the past week was the announcement from Nintendo that they are releasing a new model of the 3DS and 3DSXL…which is an interesting proposition.
 The new machine features a second analogue stick which the handheld has been crying out for since launch along with NFC capabilities which will let the device work with Nintendo’s new Amiibo figurines.
 There is also the small factor of an upgraded CPU, which in turn means that the upcoming Xenoblade Chronicles port will only be available on the new and improved machine.
 That doesn’t sound very Nintendo-like to be, previous hardware revisions for the 3DS have all been fully compatible with each other.
 I foresee this causing a lot of confusion if more games go the way of Xenoblade.
 Even worse, we won’t see the new 3DS machines until next year here in Europe.

-Once you have digested that disappointment, why not hit the break to check the latest edition of Our Week in Games. …
+Once you have digested that disappointment, why not hit the break to check the latest edition of Our Week in Games.

 Games journalism is moving forward and breaking new ground with prominent figures such as Matt Lees and Cara Ellison use Patreon to crowd-fund support for exploring new avenues.
 Matt looks to be branching into doing YouTube on his own terms while Cara is travelling and getting into embedded journalism with indies.
 And then of course we get articles which spend the first half talking about how to breathe.
 I won’t link to that, save to say I didn’t see the point.
 The question is, what can we do here at Reticule Towers to give you what you want.
 Let us know in the comments.

-On a less serious note, lets get on with Our Week in Games. …
+On a less serious note, lets get on with Our Week in Games.

 To celebrate the Battlefield series’ 10th Anniversary and the 2 millionth Premium Member, DICE and EA are giving away the one that started it all, Battlefield 1942.
 The official Battlefield Twitter account confirmed this earlier this evening and if you head over to the Origin website you can see 1942 listed under the demo section as being free to play.

 It is just the base game without the expansions Road to Rome or Secret Weapons of WWII and it doesn’t appear to have received any updates with this free release.
-We are stuck with a maximum resolution of 1280×960, but it is worth it to play this game which has had such an influence over online shooters. …
+We are stuck with a maximum resolution of 1280×960, but it is worth it to play this game which has had such an influence over online shooters.

 The first details for the third DLC pack for Battlefield 3 have emerged on the official site along with the above piece of concept art.

 Aftermath will be set in Tehran after an earthquake has struck which means we will see four new multiplayer maps already full of dust and debris.
 We can also look forward to cracks and fissures providing on the maps to provide cover and new paths to objectives.
 There will also be some heavily modified military and civilian vehicles to take for a ride, and there will also be a new game mode, no details on that yet.
-Before Aftermath comes, we have Armored Kill which is coming in September, more details on the vehicular DLC can be found on the official blog.
+Before Aftermath comes, we have Armored Kill which is coming in September, more details on this vehicular DLC can be found on the official blog.

+[Update]An official website is now live right here, and a press release is now available after the break.
 Lo-and-behold, Battlefield 4 has been confirmed by way of a Medal of Honor blog-post which reveals that you will get Beta access to Battlefield 4 if you pre-order Medal of Honor.
 It should be no surprise that there is another Battlefield game, but I can see some people wondering why it isn’t another Bad Company game and instead is going to be…

 DICE are releasing a mahoosive patch tomorrow for Battlefield 3 which is making some changes to the awful Tactical Light and fixes a problem where a TV guided missile could be shot into its own helicopter.
 The whole list is copy/pasted after the jump, but there is one upcoming change which I welcome with open arms.